Our personal injury lawyer in San Antonio, Texas, can get you the compensation you deserve after your accident. You pay no fees until we win.

 The share of responsibility is determined by a jury when you file a personal injury lawsuit.
 Comparative negligence can become especially complicated when multiple parties are involved, and each is partly to blame for an accident.
 Contact our San Antonio personal injury lawyer for a free, no-obligation case review and advice on whether you can claim.

-The length of a case can vary depending on many factors, including if you’ve sustained a serious injury, the amount of evidence you have, the size of the court’s docket, and whether you decide to settle.
+The length of a case can vary depending on many factors, including whether you’ve sustained a serious injury, the amount of evidence you have, the size of the court’s docket, and whether you decide to settle.

 Most injury victims receive a fair offer during negotiations and settle relatively quickly.
-But your San Antonio personal injury lawyer may advise rejecting a poor settlement if they are confident they can secure you a much bigger payout by taking the case to court or if you’re still seeking treatment for severe injuries.
+But your San Antonio personal injury lawyer may advise rejecting a poor settlement if they are confident they can secure you a much bigger payout by taking the case to court, or if you’re still seeking treatment for severe injuries.
 While we’ll always aim to resolve your personal injury claim as quickly and with as little stress to you as possible, we don’t rush cases.
 We will never settle early if it means leaving you with a drastically low and unfair settlement.

 The first thing you should do after getting injured in an accident in San Antonio is to seek medical attention.
 Documenting your injuries is vital so you can recover damages as part of your claim.
 These include the cost of your medical bills and lost wages from being unable to work.
 If it’s safe to do so, you should also document the scene.
 If you’re in a car accident, this might include taking photographs and writing down the contact information of any witnesses.